 Ardwin Products, LLC, Royal Oak, $18.99

 Unbreakoball is made to withstand anything and everything a pet can dish out.
-It is a virtually undestructable toy.
-Dogs will go crazy trying to master this ball, which is 6" in diameter (about 3 times the size of a baseball).
+It is a virtually indestructable toy.
+Dogs will go crazy trying to master this ball, which is 6 inches in diameter (about 3 times the size of a baseball).
 For an added kick, place some of their favorite treats inside and watch them go to town!
-It?s also available in a 10" diameter (basketball-sized) for the really big woofer.
+It is also available in a 10-inch diameter (basketball-sized) for the really big pup.

 Michigan Salted, LLC, Spring Lake, $20.00

 M Salt is a tasty blend of salt, herbs and spices that can be used to enhance steak, chicken, pork, beef, lamb, fish, salads, eggs, pasta, and vegetables.
 The gift set includes 1/2 a pound of M Salt, nestled in a beautiful refillable jar.
 The gift box is adorned with the perfect set of measuring spoons: a pinch, a dash, and a smidgen.
 It makes a great host or hostess gift.